-A large fraction of the samples studied here contain imaging areas in holes, often limited to near the edges of holes, contain a single layer of particles at an air-water interface with additional non-adsorbed particles or two layers of particles with or without additional non-adsorbed particles (denoted in Table 1 as having 1+, 2, or 2+ layers in holes) (Figure 3).
-When this occurs, it is often the case that projection images collected in these areas will contain overlapping particles

-(Figure 7A, middle and right).
-These overlapping particles may cause several issues.
-First, overlapping particles may cause several issues.
-First, overlapping particles picked as one particle will need to be discarded during post-processing (particles not circled in Figure 7).
-If these particles are not discarded, then anomalous results might be expected in any 3D refinement containing these particles - particularly in refinement models that use maximum likelihood methods such as Relion (Scheres, 2012), cryoSPARC (Punjani et al., 2007; Scheres et al., 2008) - thus reducing the reliability and accuracy of the refinement results.
-Second, overlapping particles reduce the accuracy of whole-image defocus estimation (as depicted by particle color in Figure 7).
+A large fraction of the samples studied here contain imaging areas in holes, often limited to near the edges of holes, where in addition to a single layer of particles at one air-water interface, there are free-floating particles and/or a second layer of particles at the apposed air-water interface (denoted in Table 1 as having 1+, 2, or 2+ layers in holes) (Figure 3).
+When this occurs, it is often the case that projection images collected in these areas will contain overlapping particles (Figure 6A, middle and right).
+These overlapping particles will cause several issues.
+First, overlapping particles picked as one particle will need to be discarded during post-processing (particles not circled in Figure 6).
+If these particles are not discarded, then anomalous results might be expected in any 3D refinement containing these particles particularly in refinement models that use maximum likelihood methods such as Relion (Scheres, 2012), cryoSPARC (Punjani, Rubinstein, Fleet, & Brubaker, 2017), and Xmipp (Scheres et al., 2006; Scheres, Núñez-Ramírez, Sorzano, Carazo, & Marabini, 2008) - thus reducing the reliability and accuracy of the refinement results.
+Second, overlapping particles reduce the accuracy of whole-image and per-particle defocus estimation (as depicted by particle color in Figure 6).
 For instance, an exposure area perpendicular to the electron beam containing two parallel layers of particles with identical concentrations will result in a whole-image defocus estimation located halfway-between the two layers, thus limiting the resolution of each particle depending on their distance from the midway point.
-For such an image collected with a defocus range of 1 to 2 microns and with a 10 nm deviation from the midway point, the particles will have a resolution limit of about 2.5 Å. A 50 nm deviation from the midway point will result in a resolution limit of about 6 Å. Third, overlapping particles might reduce the accuracy of per-particle or local defocus estimation.
+For such an image collected with a defocus range of 1 to 2 microns and with a 10 nm deviation from the midway point, the particles will have a resolution limit of about 2.5 Å. A 50 nm deviation from the midway point will result in a resolution limit of about 6 Å. Third, overlapping particles might reduce the accuracy of perparticle or local defocus estimation.
 If the concentrations of overlapping particles are too high, then local and potentially per-particle defocus estimation might contain fragments of particles at different heights than the particle of interest.
 Fourth, overlapping particles reduce the efficiency of data processing and thus data collection.
 The second and the third issues posed above might be partially resolved if the ice thickness is known by duplicating each particle, CTF correcting one with (midway defocus + thickness/2) and the other with (midway defocus - thickness/2), then discarding the particle with the lower high-frequency cross correlation value partway through single particle alignment.
 The issues posed above may be a primary source of discarded particles during mean filtering, CTF confidence filtering, 2D classification, and 3D classification.